-Ceramic and porcelain tile are among the most difficult surfaces to paint.
-Porous materials like wood and drywall take well to paint.
-Their pores aid in grabbing the finish and helping it stick.
-Tile has a couple of factors that work against it, in terms of painting.
-First, tile used for interior applications such as showers and bathtubs is dense and is either vitreous or impervious.
-Vitreous tile absorbs no more than 3-percent of its weight in water.
-Impervious tile, the densest available, absorbs less than a half-percent of its weight in water.
-Second, the type of tile that many homeowners wish to paint is often subject to a great deal of everyday abuse, and our experts say that painted tile is best suited to areas that are not high traffic.
-For instance, shower tile receives vast amounts of water possibly several times a day and soap scum can build up and become very difficult to remove.
+First, tile used for interior applications, such as showers and bathtubs, is dense and either vitreous or impervious.
+Vitreous tile absorbs no more than 3 percent of its weight in water while impervious tile, the densest available, absorbs less than 0.5 percent of its weight.
+Second, the type of tile that many homeowners wish to paint is often subjected to a great deal of everyday abuse, and our experts say that painted tile is best suited to areas that are not high traffic.
+For instance, shower tile receives vast amounts of water possibly several times a day, along with soap scum buildup, and painted tile in this space would likely not last long.

-Does this mean that tile cannot be painted?
-No. But it does mean that you cannot stint on preparation techniques such as scuffing down the tile and cleaning it.
+Does this mean tile can't be painted?
+No. But it does mean you can't skip preparation techniques, including scuffing and cleaning the tile.
 You also should accept the fact that painted tile will never look the same as replacement tile.
 The most vibrant and durable tile colors and designs are those that are incorporated during the firing process.
-After all, that is one of the key benefits to using tile as a durable material: its top surface is nearly as hard as the base material itself.
+That said, if you want to paint your tile, here are four of the best tile paints to try.

-XIM Tile Doc has something approaching the status of legend in the world of tile paints.
+XIM Tile Doc is almost a legend in the world of tile paints.
 The company likes to call itself the "undisputed durability champ" based on extensive independent testing.
-Laboratory tests are one thing and real life is another thing.
-For years, XIM Tile Doc has been an easy-to-use tile cover in tough commercial applications like public bathrooms, hotels, and schools.
+But laboratory tests are one thing, and real-life is another.
+For years, XIM Tile Doc has been an easy-to-use tile cover in tough commercial applications, including public bathrooms, hotels, and schools.
 As a bonder product, XIM Tile Doc is specifically meant to stick.
-Because tile is frequently subjected to hot water, this product is formulated with that purpose in mind.
+And because tile is frequently subjected to hot water, this product is formulated with that purpose in mind.